You are invited to download and distribute these free resources to help creative enterprises become even more successful.

 ‘Ideas in Action’ articles

-Various articles illustrating cool business techniques available here, some of which have been translated into other languages.
+Various articles illustrating cool business techniques from creative entrepreneurs around the world, available here.
+Some have been translated into other languages.
 These can be downloaded, printed and shared online.

 Creative, Cultural and Digital Industries Guide

 Business Link guide with case studies and information about marketing, intellectual property, financial management etc. Available here

 These blogs can be republished in print and online provided they are not changed or sold.
 An author credit and link must be included.